radiantearth/stac-api-spec/ogcapi-features/README.md

 ## Extensions

-These extensions provide additional functionality that enhances STAC API - Features.
+These extensions provide additional functionality that enhances `STAC API - Features`.
 All are specified as [fragments](../fragments), as they are re-used by extensions to other STAC APIs.
 STAC APIs that offer the following capabilities must include the relevant **conformance URI** in the `conformsTo` response at the root (`/`) landing page, to indicate to clients that they will respond properly